Olatubosun/rocksdb.docs/RocksDB-Options-File.md

 In cases where an options file of a newer version is used with an older RocksDB version (say, when downgrading due to a bug), the older RocksDB version might not know about some newer options. `ignore_unknown_options` flag can be used to handle such cases. `ignore_unknown_options` has been added as an argument to `LoadLatestOptions`, `LoadOptionsFromFile`, `CheckOptionsCompatibility`, `GetDBOptionsFromMap`, `GetColumnFamilyOptionsFromMap`, `GetBlockBasedTableOptionsFromMap` and `GetPlainTableOptionsFromMap`.
 By default it is set to `false`.

 # RocksDB Options File Format
 RocksDB options file is a text file that follows the [INI file format](https://en.wikipedia.org/wiki/INI_file).
-Each RocksDB options file has one version section, one DBOptions section, and one CFOptions and TableOptions section for each column family.
+Each RocksDB options file has one Version section, one DBOptions section, and one CFOptions and TableOptions section for each column family.
 Below is an example RocksDB options file.
 A complete example can be found in [examples/rocksdb_option_file_example.ini](https://github.com/facebook/rocksdb/blob/master/examples/rocksdb_option_file_example.ini):

     [Version]
       rocksdb_version=4.3.0